jveitchmichaelis/deeplabel/README.md

 DeepLabel will split your data into train and validation sets, you can choose what fraction to use (you can set 0% or 100% if you just want a test or validation set).

 Since the labelling metadata is in the sqlite database, it should be fairly easy to write a Python script (or whatever) to convert the output to your preferred system.
 Many frameworks will accept Pascal VOC formatted data, so that's a good start.

+## Model inference (automatic tagging)

+DeepLabel now supports automatic image tagging from a pre-trained model.
+A good approach for rapidly tagging thousands of images is to train a "rough" model on a small subset of your data, use that model to tag more data, correct the labels as required, and repeat.
+Over time, the model will get better and better and you will need to make fewer corrections.

+Currently you can load in a Darknet-type model, for example Yolov3, Yolov3-spp and Yolov3-Tiny.
+You need to provide:

+* The model `.cfg` file
+* The model weights
+* A names file

+You can then run inference on a single image (the magic wand icon), or an entire project (`Detection->Run on Project`).
+On a modern CPU, Yolov3 takes around 0.5 seconds to tag a full HD image.
+DeepLabel will use OpenCV's OpenCL backend by default (you can select CPU if necessary), which should provide some acceleration on GPUs.

+If you're not getting any detections, you can adjust the confidence threshold (`Detection->Set Threshold`).

+In the future, support should be added for OpenCV's Tensorflow backend.

 ## Bounding box tracking and refinement